sisrfeng/coc-wiki/Debug-coc.nvim.md

-Coc.nvim mostly written in typescript, which compiles to javascript, if you know javascript or how nodejs works, it would be easier for debug the source code.
+Coc.nvim is mostly written in typescript, which compiles to javascript.
+If you know javascript or how nodejs works, it will be easier to debug the source code.

 ## Commands to build source code

-After cloning the repo, you need build the source code first, this could be done by just run:
+After cloning the repo, you need build the source code first, this can be done by running:

 ```
 yarn install
 ```

-it could be slow first time, since some dependencies need to be downloaded.
-This command would also invoke `yarn clean` and `yarn build` commands.  `yarn clean` would remove build directory which contains binary release, `yarn build` would build your source code.
+it can be slow the first time, since some dependencies need to be downloaded.
+This command will also invoke `yarn clean` and `yarn build` commands.  `yarn clean` will remove the build directory which contains the binary release. `yarn build` will build your source code.

-To build source code after make changes, run:
+To build source code after making changes, run:

 ```
 yarn build
 ```

-which use tsserver to compile typescript to javascript.
+which uses tsserver to compile typescript to javascript.

-However, run `yarn build` takes some time, to get faster increment build, you need to run:
+However, running `yarn build` takes some time.
+To get faster incremental builds, you need to run:

 ```
 yarn watch
 ```
-which enable watch option for tsserver, it would be much faster for rebuild source code.
+which enables the watch option for tsserver.
+It will be much faster for rebuilding the source code.

 After each compile, restart coc service by `:CocRestart` to make new server take control.